 A side-impact collision is any collision during which the front of one vehicle hits the side of another, such as a T-bone collision in an intersection.
 There may be impact to either the front, middle, or back of the vehicle that is struck.

 Side-impact accidents in which a truck collides with a smaller vehicle can be particularly devastating.
 If you have been seriously injured as the result of being T-Boned by a commercial truck, consider speaking to a Western PA side-impact truck accident lawyer.
-A truck accident lawyer could collect evidence, negotiate with insurance companies, and work toward full compensation.
+A Western PA 18-wheeler accident attorney could collect evidence, negotiate with insurance companies, and work toward full compensation.

 Side-impact collisions often happen at an intersection when a driver fails to properly yield.
 If a truck driver misses a stop sign, for example, they may T-bone a vehicle that is legally moving through an intersection.
 Similarly, if a truck driver makes a dangerous turn across traffic, a car may collide with the side of the trailer, causing serious injuries.